module Slap_D:sig..end

 ('n Slap_size.packed, Slap_misc.cnt) vec ->

-tpmv ~trans ?diag ?up a x executes x := OP(a) * x where a is a packed triangular matrix.
+('n, 'x_cd) vec -> unittpmv ~trans ?diag ?up a x executes x := OP(a) * x

-val tpsv : trans:('n * 'n, 'n * 'n, [< `N | `T ]) trans3 ->
+then the lower triangular part of a is used.val tpsv : trans:('n * 'n, 'n * 'n, [< `N | `T ]) trans3 ->

 ?diag:Slap_common.diag ->